-CarbonScape to Launch €50M Biographite Pilot Plant in Kotka, Strengthening Finland’s Battery Cluster
+CarbonScape to Launch €50M Biographite Demonstration Plant in Kotka, Strengthening Finland’s Battery Cluster

 CarbonScape intends to utilize sustainable side streams from the forest industry in the production of biographite, enabling the production of carbon-negative materials.
 The company aims to achieve a turnover of up to $2.5 billion by 2035, with nearly a 20% market share in Europe and the United States.